isabella232/dynamic-media-classic.en-1/help/publish-setup.md

 The Image Renderer screen establishes default settings for delivering Image Sets from image rendering servers.
 Settings are available in these five categories (see the Image Server screen itself for detailed descriptions of the settings):

-**Catalog Management** These settings determine how Scene7 Publishing System and the catalog file interact.
+**Catalog Management** These settings determine how Dynamic Media Classic and the catalog file interact.
 Dynamic Media Classic Render Server URL calls are made to the catalog, which in turn calls to deliver images from the server.
 Change these settings only with the assistance of a Dynamic Media Classic support person.

 **Session Attributes** These settings establish error parameters, the URL for relative image URLs, and whether object overlapping is permitted.